gkashin/Horn-Formula-SAT-Problem/README.md

 # Horn-Formula-SAT-Problem
 The algorithm solves the problem of satisfiability of the Horn-formula.
-If it's satisfiable, the algorithm prints satisfying set of variables.
+If it's satisfiable, the algorithm prints a satisfying set of variable values.
 Otherwise, it warns about that the formula is not satisfiable

 ## Complexity